1998 MIAT Harbin Y-12 crash

-The 1998 MIAT Mongolian Airlines crash was a domestic flight that crashed on 26 May 1998, killing all on board.
+The 1998 MIAT Mongolian Airlines crash was a domestic flight operated by MIAT Mongolian Airlines that crashed on 26 May 1998, killing all on board.
 The flight departed Erdenet Airport at approximately 09:17 on a flight to Mörön, with 26 passengers and 2 crew.
 Approximately 13 minutes after departure, while the plane was climbing to cruising altitude, it struck the top of a 6,500 ft mountain, killing all passengers and crew.
 Of the 26 passengers, 14 were adults and 12 were children.

 The aircraft

 The Harbin Y-12, registration JU-1017 (cn 0064), first flew in 1992.
 The aircraft was designed to hold only 19 passengers, but a government representative said the plane was not overloaded.